 The securities itemized in the table below are held in trust by American Stock Transfer and may be awarded to specific executives as part of their long term incentive plan if the executive continues to be employed by the Company at that time.
+Please refer to the Management Proxy Circular of the Company for a detailed description of the incentive plan.

-Designation Number of securities subject to a contractual restriction on transfer Percentage of Class Class B non-voting 132,496 0.4%
+Designation Number of securities subject to a contractual restriction on transfer Percentage of Class Class B non-voting 655,652 0.4%